cmday002/daytacon/README.md

-# DaytaCon Tech Consultancy Landing Page
+# Day One Solutions Tech Consultancy Landing Page

 A modern, clean landing page for a tech consultancy business, designed to be published on GitHub Pages.